wasps, bees, bumblebees

 Parasitica: wasps or parasitic hymenoptera.
 The females have an ovipositor, with the ovipositor they lay eggs into or near larvae.
 These larvae are eaten by the wasp larvae.
 There are several families.

 The largest group are the ichneumon wasp (Ichmonidae).
-Other groups are: Braconidae, chalcid wasps (Chalcidoidea), Gasteruptiidae, gall wasps (Cynipoidea) The plant galls develop, when the eggs are laid.
+Other groups are: Braconidae, chalcid wasps (Chalcidoidea), Gasteruptiidae, gall wasps (Cynipoidea).
+The plant galls of gall wasps develop, when the eggs are laid.

 Aculeata: In this group the ovipositor is is modified into an stinger.
 With this stinger they can defend themselves (bees) or they can stun a prey.
 In this group are also wasps with parasitic larvae.
 Spider wasps look like ichneumon wasps, but have a sting to stun their hosts.
 Jewel wasps (Chrysididae) have a sting too.